 5. Shore stations may be placed on either side of the dock, provided the required twenty five foot (25') setback can be maintained for both riparian boundaries.

-8. The entire surface area of canopies that cover shore stations, boat slips, or docks shall be included in the constructed area calculation, as provided in subsection F of this section.
+8. The entire surface area of canopies that cover shore stations, boat slips, or docks must be included in the constructed area calculation, as provided in subsection F of this section.
 For a property with a grandfathered nonconforming structure in the lakeshore zone, an exemption to this requirement is allowed for a single canopy if the total constructed surface area, excluding the grandfathered nonconforming structure, does not exceed the maximum constructed area as provided for in subsection F of this section.

 9. An existing shore station may be replaced with a new shore station without a lakeshore permit, provided that placement is identical to, and canopy size is no greater than, the shore station being removed.

-N. Boat Ramps And Boat Rail Systems:
+N. Boat Ramps and Boat Rail Systems:

 b.
-All material excavated from the lakeshore to construct the boat ramp and not used as the ramp foundation material shall be immediately and completely removed from the lakeshore protection zone and deposited in such a manner as to prohibit its reentry into the lake.
+All material excavated from the lakeshore to construct the boat ramp and not used as the ramp foundation material must be immediately and completely removed from the lakeshore protection zone and deposited in such a manner as to prohibit its reentry into the lake.

 a.
 Rail systems must be manufactured and installed in a manner which permits removal during winter months to avoid ice damage.